farirpgs/fari-games/_games/charge-rpg.md

 There are some dials and hacks inside this book to make the game more to your liking, either by making it fit either a more realistic setting or to crank things up where the characters are larger than life.

-## Goals
+# Goals | Power Your Story Telling

 Here's specifically what this game is trying to solve with its rules and mechanics

 **It should be easy to create a character for any setting.**

 > Character sheets should be straight forward and generic enough to let anyone create the characters they want to play in the setting they are most interested in.
+>
+> It does this by making character shine using Aspects to define who they are, and by using a custom progression systems to make them shine in specific situations with their Talents.

 **Style of play should not be enforced.**

 > The system should let the group decide what style of play they prefer.
-From a planning beforehand to jumping straight into the action kind of gameplay, everything should be possible.
+From planning beforehand to jumping straight into the action kind of gameplay, everything should be possible.
+>
+> It does this by letting players add new proactive and reactive narrative elements to scenes that have a mechanical impact on the game.

-**The system should offer dials to have grimmer up or bigger than life adventures.**
+**The system should offer dials to have grimmer up to bigger than life adventures.**

 > From a post apocalyptic survival adventure where each bullet counts to a grand space opera where the heroes always prevail, the mechanics should be able to be tuned easily to reflect the kind of story you want to tell.